 The subscription information for a UE may include for each S-NSSAI Network Slice Simultaneous Registration Group (NSSRG) information constraining which S-NSSAIs can be simultaneously provided to the UE in the Allowed NSSAI.

-Two S-NSSAIs sharing at least one NSSRG can be simultaneously included in the Allowed NSSAI.
-Otherwise, these S-NSSAIs cannot be included simultaneously in the Allowed NSSAI.
+Only S-NSSAIs sharing at least one NSSRG can be simultaneously included in the Allowed NSSAI.

 The NSSRG information, defining the association of S-NSSAIs to NSSRG, is provided as an additional and separate information.